 I am 6'6" but didn't play basketball until I was in college and played IM (didn't score a single point in the entire first season), and I'm still not very good at the game.
 I was never a runner but decided I wanted to run a marathon (completed two).
 I have hung up my running shoes for exercise with less impact (it sucks when parts wear out).
 I still love to ride my bike on sunny days, and this summer learned to kayak.
 Learned to ski in my mid 20's and am so big and bad on the slopes that world is safer if I stay in the lodge.
 Doctors are supposed to play golf, so I tried.
 I can hook and slice up to 3 fairways away.

 I would like to hang out with a smart woman who can introduce me to new foods and activities, or just relax doing nothing.
-I am at the post divorce stage when I would be good company, but not looking for the next wife yet.
-I am learning a great deal about myself and am getting comfortable finding the things in life I enjoy.

 I have 3 daughters and they are my highest priority, but also appreciate having a close relationship with my parents and sisters.